AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/README.md

 # (SIMMC 2.0) Challenge 2021: Multimodal Coreference Resolution task
 The second Situated Interactive MultiModal Conversations (SIMMC 2.0) Challenge 2021.
 Project focused on the second task: Multimodal Coreference Resolution.

-The [official GitHub Repository](https://github.com/facebookresearch/simmc2) of the challenge is published by the [Meta Research](https://github.com/facebookresearch) team.
+The [official GitHub Repository](https://github.com/facebookresearch/simmc2) of the challenge is published by [Meta Research](https://github.com/facebookresearch) team.

 The Multimodal Coreference Resolution task is one of the proposed tracks of the Tenth Dialog System Technology Challenge [DSTC10](https://sites.google.com/dstc.community/dstc10/home).

-Clone this repository to download the dataset and the code:
+Clone this repository to download the dataset and code:
 ```bash
 $ git clone https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution.git
 ```